zhoupgit/grafana/docs/sources/dashboards/manage-dashboards/index.md

 The page lists all the dashboards to which you have access, grouped into folders.
 Dashboards without a folder are displayed at the top level alongside folders.

+### Shared with me

+The **Shared with me** section displays folders and dashboards that are directly shared with you.
+These folders and dashboards aren't shown in the main list because you don't have access to one or more of their parent folders.

+If you have permission to view all folders, you won't see a **Shared with me**.

 ## Create a dashboard folder

 Folders help you organize and group dashboards, which is useful when you have many dashboards or multiple teams using the same Grafana instance.